 Factual information about the customer that defines who your buyers are.

 - Educational background and career

 - Technological use (favorite social media network, phone,

 If demographics explain who your buyer is, psychographics explain why they buy.

-The information might include your buyer’s habits, hobbies, spending habits, and values.
+This information might include your buyer’s preferences, hobbies, spending habits, and values.

-What their lifestyle is like?
-What kind of opinions do they have?
+What’s their lifestyle like?
+What kind of opinions do they hold?
 All this information falls under psychographics.

 If you dig deeper, psychographic information can also include details like: